-The eighth head coach in program history, Pane spent the previous two seasons as a graduate assistant for the Ottawa University (Kan.) women's soccer team.
+The eighth head coach in program history, Pane previously spent two seasons as a graduate assistant for the Ottawa University (Kan.) women's soccer team.

 From 2011-2012, she also aided the Kansas State Olympic Development Program (ODP) as a staff coach.